 Tip!
 Just because you might think an idea is good, share and test it with others before you put too much energy and time into it.

 The whole subject of how and where ideas are developed will continue to fascinate me.
-When Enterprise educator Dave Jarman was at the University of Bristol recently recommended that I buy the book ‘Where good ideas come from‘ by Steven Johnson.
+When Enterprise educator Dave Jarman was at the University of Bristol recently he recommended that I buy the book ‘Where good ideas come from‘ by Steven Johnson.
 So I did.

-It’s a great read because the text examines the intersection of subjects and explores how environments influence innovation.
+It’s a mind-shifting read because the text examines the intersection of subjects and explores how environments influence innovation.
 Doubtless I will review it in more detail on this Blog, but if you want a taste of what Stephen is saying, have a look at him explaining his thinking on this TED film.